forward-x/frontend-assingment/README.md

 ## Submission

 Submit your project by publishing the code repository on GitHub.
 The repository must be public.
-Upon completion, email the link to the repository to narawit@fwx.finance.
+Upon completion, email the link to the repository to <narawit@fwx.finance> or <siwapol@fwx.finance>.

 The repository must include:
 - The complete source code.